 The Haunt of Edgemont is a spectacular Halloween haunted house at a residential home in the Edgemont Village neighbourhood of North Vancouver in October.

 It is one of if not the best family-created haunted house in the entire Lower Mainland.
 Due to COVID-19, however, it will not be happening in 2020, at least not in its usual full-scale amazing format.

 The Haunt of Edgemont

 The theme for 2019 was “True North Terror”.
 It showcased spooky Canadian stories and myths.
-“True North Terror” ran between October 11th to 31st from 6:30 until 9:30 pm on weekdays and from noon until 9:30 pm on Saturdays and Sundays.
+“True North Terror” ran between October 11th and the 31st from 6:30 until 9:30 pm on weekdays and from noon until 9:30 pm on Saturdays and Sundays.

 What to Expect